 North of Udine, Cormons, the Collio.
 Discover the inner workings of a traditional polenta mill, where grains are still refined according to age-old tradition.
 Continue on to a superb one-star Michelin restaurant for lunch, and visit their vinegar production.
 Afternoon wine tasting at one of the most prestigious wineries in the Collio region.

 Cividale, Capriva del Friuli.
 Cividale is a charming town in the hills bordering Slovenia.
 See some of the town and sample the delicious local cake (gubana) before continuing on to a local dairy farm where everything is produced organically.
-There is a rustic lunch and cheese tasting here before returning to Udine for some free time.
+There is a rustic lunch and cheese tasting in the hills were the cattle graze, before returning to Udine for some free time.
 Dinner this evening is at Agli Amici on the outskirts of Udine, which holds two Michelin stars.

 La Laguna di Grado.
 After a brief stop at Palmanova (with its unusual star fort design), today is focused on Friuli’s coast – the captivating lagoon around Grado is a tranquil haven for birds, and dotted with tiny islands where fishermen once lived in traditional straw huts (casoni).
 Enjoy a simple lunch of the freshest fish before travelling on to Trieste, where the next two nights are spent.

 The Karst.
 Some of the most interesting and idiosyncratic wine producers in the region are based on the limestone plateau (the ‘Karst’) that runs between Slovenia and the Trieste area.
-Wine tasting and traditional local snacks (osmizza) before continuing to the airport.
-Fly from Venice, arriving at London Gatwick at c.
-7.00pm.
+Wine tasting and traditional local snacks (osmizza) before continuing to Venice airport.
+Fly to London Heathrow, arriving at c.6pm

 Price, per person